-Even the most well designed 360 degree feedback process can do more harm than good if the feedback provided isn’t helpful to the recipient.
-Some of us may struggle at providing useful feedback on a 360-degree survey.
+Even the best-designed 360 degree feedback process is ineffective if the feedback provided isn’t helpful to the recipient.
+Some of us may struggle at providing effective 360 degree feedback.
 Perhaps we’re too critical, or perhaps we intentionally avoid providing feedback that we know the recipient needs to hear, but may not like.

 Regardless of the reason for not providing this valuable feedback, raters everywhere need to step up their game.
 So, next time you’re asked to provide feedback, throw out the old habits and follow these five tips for giving effective 360 degree feedback to better help the recipient.

-- Speak for yourself—Base your ratings or comments on your own personal experiences, not on hearsay or gossip.
-You have been asked to provide 360-degree feedback based on your relationship with this individual—fulfill the request by doing just that.
+Base your ratings or comments on your own personal experiences, not on hearsay or gossip.
+You have been asked to provide 360-degree feedback based on your relationship with this individual.

-- Focus on the questions—Base your ratings and comments on the questions that are being asked.
-A 360-degree feedback survey is not a forum to make comments on other issues such as closing the department on weekends, receiving higher wages, or creating a better benefits plan.
-Furthermore, telling someone he or she is a “poor leader” is not helpful or actionable.
+Base your ratings and comments on the questions that are being asked.
+A 360-degree feedback assessment is not a forum to make comments on other issues, such as closing the department on weekends, receiving higher wages, or creating a better benefits plan.
+Furthermore, telling someone they are a “poor leader” is not helpful or actionable.
 Answer the question being asked, and be specific.
 What, specifically, is it about the person’s leadership that he or she may need to work on?

-Next time your boss, colleague, direct report, or friend comes to you for input on a 360-degree feedback survey, remember these five points to make sure your feedback is immediately conducive to personal improvement of the recipient.
+Next time your boss, colleague, direct report, or friend comes to you for input on a 360-degree feedback survey, remember these five points to ensure your feedback is immediately conducive to the personal improvement of the recipient.

 What other tips for providing good 360 degree feedback are out there?